 AI customer support automation works when it resolves the boring 80% of tickets instantly and hands the remaining 20% to a human with full context attached.
 Done well, customer satisfaction goes up, not down.
 Done badly, you build a wall between your business and the people paying for it.

-This guide walks through how to actually do the first one.
-It is written from inside dozens of deployments — including a few that started as the second one and had to be rebuilt.
+This guide is written from inside dozens of deployments, including a few that started as the wall and had to be torn down and rebuilt as a layer.
+I will show you the difference.

 Why most support automation feels robotic